shashwatssanghavi/LFSR_VHDL/README.md

 # LFSR_VHDL
-8 bit LFSR for random number generation
+The following is an 8 bit pseudo random number generator
-Following is a VHDL description for 8 bits